AyadLab/scFOCAL/README.md

 -----
 ### Step 4. - In Silico Perturbation (Drug-Cell Connectivity Analysis)

-ISOSCELES' Drug-Cell connectivity analysis scores cells for their concordance or discordance with small molecule perturbation response signatures, to identify resistant and sensitive tumor cells, respectively.
+scFOCAL's Drug-Cell connectivity analysis scores cells for their concordance or discordance with small molecule perturbation response signatures, to identify resistant and sensitive tumor cells, respectively.

 Simply select the L1000 release date (currently 2017 is the only working option, new releases will be added to the application soon), and calculate Drug-Cell expression correlations.
 These results are downloadable, and can be uploaded back to the application so that this calculation does not need to be run repetitively.